Make a planning application

 All applications will be made available to view and comment on through Public Access.

 For most standard or small planning applications you should have a decision in eight weeks.
-Larger or more complex applications may take 13 weeks.
+Larger or more complex applications may take up to 13 weeks.

 Some planning applications might need to be decided by planning committee.
 If this is the case we will let you know and invite you to speak to the planning committee.

 Making changes to your application

 Once you have been given planning permission you may need to make a change to your application.
 If so, you may need to apply for a non-material amendment.